Black Hollyhock Seeds - (Alcea rosea)

 Black Hollyhock - A Thomas Jefferson Favorite Heirloom Flower

-Silky, dark-purple flowers add a dramatic dimension to gardens and a lovely deep, rose-purple color to herb teas.
+Black hollyhocks are truly impressive with their gently swaying seven-foot tall spikes of mesmerizing silky, dark-purple flowers adding a dramatic counterpoint to gardens and a lovely deep, rose-purple color to herb teas.
 The elusive maroon-black color of this old garden favorite has fascinated gardeners for centuries; its height, single flowers and rare color combine to create a riveting presence in the garden.

 Historical tidbit....
 Old fashioned hollyhocks grew tall enough to disguise an outhouse...so were called "outhouse hollyhocks".
 Since outhouses were an unmentionable subject in Victorian days, visitors knew to look for the hollyhocks when seeking the outhouse, rather than asking where it was!